Tasmanian Photography Locations

 Goats Beach

-There is two entrances to Goats, south is known as Lumpies while north is known as Rebounds.
-If you’re planning to walk to the southern end of the beach then you are apparently trespassing on private property.
+There is two entrances to Goats, north is known as Lumpies while south is known as Rebounds.
+If you’re planning to walk to the Northern end of the beach then you are apparently trespassing on private property.
 Look for the first carpark just after Calverts Lagoon.

 Wedge